phf/go-snippets/confrac/README.md

 for each *core* the machine has.
 The second concurrent version is *insane* because it starts one goroutine for each *pixel* we render.
-Imagine my surprise when I find that even the insane version finishes in a reasonable amount of time; it just needs a *lot* of memory.
-The sane version even gives me a decent speedup (on ancient hardware, didn't test it on a 24-core machine yet).
+Imagine my surprise when I find that even the insane version finishes in a reasonable amount of time; it just needs a *lot* of memory on most platforms.
+The sane version even gives me a decent speedup (see below)!

 ## Running